 In addition to providing interpreting services, GIS is committed to actively engage the Gallaudet community and to the ongoing enhancement of the interpreting profession locally and nationally.

 Gallaudet Technology Services (GTS) provides technology support for the University and Clerc Center communities.
 The primary enterprise systems used by students include the Blackboard learning system, BISON Student System, Google Apps, and Echo360 and myThreads for video production.
 Free and licensed software for students is available here.
 More than 100 computers are available in two central student labs (JSAC 1100 and HMB W121), plus the eLearning Lab (MLC B220) is available for walk-in technology support for academic projects.
 Various academic departments also have additional computer labs.
 Students are encouraged to bring their own computers to the campus.
-The channel lineup for television services provided in the residence halls can be found here.
-Students must provide their own TVs and a coaxial cable for connection for their rooms.
+Students may bring their own TVs and a coaxial cable for connection for their rooms.

 Students may receive technology support for their personal computers via the Technology HelpDesk in HMB W121.
 Students are expected to read and follow the University Technology Policy.
 Students are issued a Gallaudet username and password.
 Passwords can be reset or changed here.
 Passwords must be changed at least once every six months.
 Connections to the campus network require that students keep their computers patched and updated with current anti-virus software.

 The Gallaudet University Library serves students, faculty, staff, and other researchers from around the world.
 The Library provides instructional, reference, and library collection services for the Gallaudet community, supporting uses of information resources and the development and enhancement of information literacy.
 The Library builds, maintains, and organizes the world’s largest collection of deaf materials, as well as a collection of general materials, to support academic programs.
 Library services are free, but overdue fines are charged for materials returned late.
 Library hours are posted on the Library’s website.